What Is A Tourbillon & The Best Tourbillon Watches To Know About

 Abraham Louis Breguet invented the tourbillon in 1795 and patented the invention in 1805.

-Enjoyed this article?
-Why not check out our Ultimate Guide To Watches here; covering everything from the anatomy of a watch to watch styles and complications.
+Enjoyed this article on tourbillon watches?
+Check out our watch guides here; covering everything from the types of watch movements to watch styles and complications.
+You might also enjoy these watch guides:

 Words by Theo Rosen